Dariusa-z1/news-qa-ethz1/HKNews/en_internal/2022/02/tips-and-tricks-for-microsoft-teams.md

 ## Subscribe to Newsletter

-A team owner can add people from other organisations to a team by entering their e-mail address.
-However, for this to work, that person must have a Microsoft account with Teams.
-Additionally, the organisation for which the person works must allow its members to contact other organisations through Teams.
-Some organisations do not allow this.

-## Staffnet

 Before you begin collaborating, please take note: For security reasons, guests who gain access to an ETH team must set up multifactor authentication and enter this element each time they log in.
 Pease find here more information.

+## Staffnet

 Visit or call +41 44 632 77 77.